socjordi/redteam/README.md

 It is a mini-computer that collects keylogger captures, network traffic, access card identifiers, conversation recordings, etc., and sends them to a C2 server on the internet, which is accessible to the attacker.
 By means of a LAN USB adapter, a second network interface was created to do remote attacks.

+A custom cable was made to electrically power the switch from the Raspberry Pi.

+A USB microphone was connected to the Rpasberry Pi, so that ambient sound could be recorded.

 <img src="https://github.com/socjordi/redteam/blob/main/images/IMG_20250301_182440.jpg" width="800"/>
 <img src="https://github.com/socjordi/redteam/blob/main/images/collector.gif" width="800"/>